How to Write Rap Lyrics? The Complete 2026 Mechanics.

 "Cat" and "hat" is a perfect rhyme.
 It is also boring.
 Real hip-hop is built on slant rhymes, where the vowel sounds match but the consonants are different.

-But when you say them with the right cadence, they lock together.
-Kanye West and Drake use this to keep their lyrics sounding like natural speech.
+These don't look like rhymes on paper.
+But when you say them out loud with the right cadence, they lock in.
+Kanye West uses this to keep his lyrics sounding like natural speech.

 Perfect Rhyme vs. Slant Rhyme

-Understanding Rhyme Schemes
+How Do Rhyme Schemes Work?

 Layered Internal + End Rhymes